DwithiPathi/assignment2-Pathi-Reddy/README.md

 > Laugh louder, smile binger, love longer - *William Shakespeare*
 ------
 # Code Fencing
-Data available via computers are often of enormous size,and thus,it is significantly important and necessary to invent time & space-efficient methods to process them.Most of such data are,in fact,stored and manipulated as strings.String matching is most fundamental in string processing.
+Data available via computers are often of enormous size,and thus,it is significantly important and necessary to invent time & space-efficient methods to process them.Most of such data are,in fact,stored and manipulated as strings.String matching is most fundamental in string processing.<br>
 Refer this link for more detail study<https://www.semanticscholar.org/paper/String-Processing-Algorithms-%E7%A8%B2%E6%B0%B8-Inenaga/aa555b049626f76b43b31550102a0923c4fc88a7>
 ~~~
     {